 Some lag time is normal in most bureaucratic processes.
 However, you do have the right to receive an answer about your green card application within a reasonable time.

 Our R&H immigration attorneys will file a petition on your behalf asking the district court to compel the USCIS to keep up their end of the bargain.
-Call 303-688-0944 today to begin your free case assessment, o lláme al 720-359-2442 para hablar con alguien en español.
+Call 303-688-0944 today to begin your case assessment, o lláme al 720-359-2442 para hablar con alguien en español.